eiiches/phlegethon/README.md

 * DELETE /v1/namespaces/{namespace}/streams/{stream_id}

-  Deleting a stream will not delete the actual recordings in the object storage.
+  Deleting a stream will not actually delete the corresponding recordings in the object storage.
 They are still subject to retention policy set on the namespace.

 * GET /v1/namespaces/{namespace}/streams/{stream_id}/recordings?start={start_unix_epoch_millis}&amp;end={end_unix_epoch_millis} *[NOT IMPLEMENTED]*